-Loneliness, conflicts, lack of trust, infertility, burnout risk, anxiety – these are just some of the topics that we have, over the past week alone, had in our own organisation, or facilitated for our clients.
+Loneliness, conflicts, lack of trust, infertility, burnout risk, anxiety – these are just some of the topics that we have, over the past months, had in our own organisation, or facilitated for our clients.
 Mental wellbeing, at work and at home, is suffering.
-And indeed, a few weeks ago the United Nations warned of a global mental health crisis looming in the wake of Covid-19.
+And indeed, the United Nations warned of a global mental health crisis looming in the wake of Covid-19.
 How can employers best support their employees in this reality?

 When it comes to wellbeing, we often think about how to support the individual: five years ago wellbeing was about fresh fruit and yoga classes, now we’ve luckily evolved beyond that to mental health services, coaching, measurable tools.
 And these are indeed important, but employers should not stop there – we’re increasingly starting to understand how company culture drives wellbeing.
-As we prepare to return to the office, now is a brilliant time to evaluate your approach to culture and wellbeing.
+As we prepare to return to the office at some point, now is a brilliant time to evaluate your approach to culture and wellbeing.

 Here are 5 key areas of a culture of wellbeing: